vmstio/vmstio/docus/content/infrastructure/relays.md

 ## Relayed Instances

 Through participation in relays, these instances (and many more) are accessible in the Federated timeline for vmst.io users.
-_This list is subject to change at anytime due to circumstances outside of vmst.io administrators control._
+_This list is representative, incomplete, and subject to change at any time due to circumstances outside of vmst.io administrator control._

 - mastodon.social
 - mastodon.online